To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 The hardest part of pruning is knowing when to stop.
 It may be necessary to leave even some drooping or crowded branches to avoid over pruning.
 Pruning off more than a fourth of the twigs and small branches is likely to be too much.
 Over pruning in winter will cause many watersprouts to grow the following summer.
 They should be removed in June.
 Over pruning during the summer will stunt a plant's growth.

 The other indication of over pruning is the reaction of the neighbors.
 If they say, "You really pruned that tree," then it was probably over pruned.
-A well pruned plant will look attractive, not "pruned".
+A well pruned plant will look attractive, not butchered.

 CONCLUSION